kurbaniec/swe-twelve-factor-app/FACTORS.md

 > Treat backing services as attached resources

 The project uses only one backing service, a PostgreSQL database.
 The application uses the environment variable `DATABASE_URL` to read the URL of the database.
 Switching between databases in different deployments is quite simple: update the `DATABASE_URL` variable, create a new container and you are done.
 This way, one can use a PostgreSQL Docker container for development and a third-party managed container on a cloud service for production.

-### Build, relas
+### Build, release, run

+> Strictly separate build and run stages

+This is one of the principles that I have not fully implemented, as the [CI/CD pipeline](https://github.com/kurbaniec/swe-twelve-factor-app/blob/main/.github/workflows/main.yml) for the project really only consists of the build stage.

+If it were a real production application, one would add a release & run stage to the pipeline.
+In the release stage, one or more containers would be build with environment variables for the target environment, e.g. production or staging.
+In the run stage, the built containers would be deployed to e.g. a cloud service provider for production or to an internal server for testing in staging.

+### Processes

+> Execute the app as one or more stateless processes

+The app when containerised, can be seen as a stateless process that provides a `dogorcat` image classification service.
+The underlying web framework uses multiple threads when more than one request is sent to the app, but it is essentially just a stateless process.
+Each uploaded Tensorflow model is stored in a PostgresSQL service shared by all containers.
+Therefore, the app container is stateless, only the backing service is stateful.

+but more importantly the app can be easily scaled horizontally as any data is persisted in the backing PostgresSQL service.

+That means one can improve performance & latency when starting multiple `dogorcat` services behind a load balancer.
+When a new Tensorflow model is uploaded one can either send a request to all running containers to update their models or just create new containers as the latest Tensorflow model is automatically pulled on startup from the backing service.

 ## Acknowledgments